-- Late papers will not be accepted in this course.
+• Late papers will not be accepted in this course.
 In a business setting you must meet deadlines.
-So in this setting as well. - All papers will follow MLA Writing Style and Guidelines (7th edition), unless the student's major has followed the APA format.
+So in this setting as well.

+- All papers will follow MLA Writing Style and Guidelines (8th edition), unless the student's major has followed the APA format.
 Please consult the professor. - If hard a hard copy paper is required, a finished paper is a final draft, which means you have edited your work and stapled the paper if more than one page.
-Unstapled papers are not accepted. - Grading is on a 5-point scale.
-Example: 96-100 = A.
+Unstapled papers are not accepted.
+All papers will be uploaded into Camino for Turnitin application.